UK Home Buying Costs Calculator

 In England and NI, first-time buyers pay 0% on the first £300,000 and 5% on £300,001–£500,000.
 No relief applies above £500,000.
 On a £350,000 first-time purchase, SDLT is £2,500 versus £7,500 for a standard buyer — a saving of £5,000.
 Scotland and Wales have separate first-time buyer reliefs with different thresholds.
 Use the region selector in the calculator to see exact figures.

-What are typical solicitor and survey fees when buying a house? +
+What are typical solicitor fees for buying a house? +

 How does Scotland's LBTT differ from England's SDLT? +